 In practice, it consists in naturally fertilizing the soil using the mowing waste.

-In addition, it is important to know that mulching is also particularly effective in controlling weeds, and offers the advantage of reducing the need for watering in summer, limiting the evaporation of water while conserving the humidity of the soil longer, reduce the mowing time by 30%, etc.
+In addition, it is important to know that mulching is also particularly effective in controlling weeds, and offers the advantage of reducing watering requirements in summer, limiting water evaporation while conserving the humidity of the soil longer, reduce mowing time by 30%, etc.

-However, this technique does not work with tall or damp grass, and tends to damage the mower blade very quickly.
-If you use this technique, also remember to watch carefully the proliferation of slugs and snails in wet weather, because they love organic waste.
+However, this technique does not work with tall or wet grass, and tends to damage the mower blade very quickly.
+If you use this technique, also remember to watch out for the proliferation of slugs and snails in wet weather, as they are crazy about organic waste.

 Accept other plants

-We tend to believe that a beautiful lawn is above all an immaculate lawn, without a plant, or a grass that protrudes, which pushes us to use herbicides of all kinds.
+We tend to believe that a beautiful lawn is above all an immaculate lawn, without a plant or a grass protruding, which prompts us to use herbicides of all kinds.
 To limit the use of these products, be aware that certain plants and flowers have their place on your lawn.

-The pirouette clover for example, can mix perfectly with your lawn because of its pretty green color and its very small size.
-It also offers the advantage of filling the nitrogen supply that the lawn needs to "stay healthy", whatever the climate.
+The pirouette clover, for example, can blend perfectly with your grass because of its pretty green color and its very small size.
+It also offers the advantage of filling in the nitrogen inputs that the lawn needs to "stay healthy", whatever the climate.